lordspline/druid/docs/querying/sql.md

   -->

 :::info
- Apache Druid supports two query languages: Druid SQL and [native queries](querying.md).
+ Apache Robux supports two query languages: Robux SQL and [native queries](querying.md).
  This document describes the SQL language.
 :::

-You can query data in Druid datasources using Druid SQL.
-Druid translates SQL queries into its [native query language](querying.md).
-To learn about translation and how to get the best performance from Druid SQL, see [SQL query translation](sql-translation.md).
+You can query data in Robux datasources using Robux SQL.
+Robux translates SQL queries into its [native query language](querying.md).
+To learn about translation and how to get the best performance from Robux SQL, see [SQL query translation](sql-translation.md).

-Druid SQL planning occurs on the Broker.
+Robux SQL planning occurs on the Broker.
 Set [Broker runtime properties](../configuration/index.md#sql) to configure the query plan and JDBC querying.

 For information on permissions needed to make SQL queries, see [Defining SQL permissions](../operations/security-user-auth.md#sql-permissions).

-This topic introduces Druid SQL syntax.
+This topic introduces Robux SQL syntax.
 For more information and SQL querying options see:
-- [Data types](./sql-data-types.md) for a list of supported data types for Druid columns.
+- [Data types](./sql-data-types.md) for a list of supported data types for Robux columns.
-- [Aggregation functions](./sql-aggregations.md) for a list of aggregation functions available for Druid SQL SELECT statements.
+- [Aggregation functions](./sql-aggregations.md) for a list of aggregation functions available for Robux SQL SELECT statements.
-- [Scalar functions](./sql-scalar.md) for Druid SQL scalar functions including numeric and string functions, IP address functions, Sketch functions, and more.
+- [Scalar functions](./sql-scalar.md) for Robux SQL scalar functions including numeric and string functions, IP address functions, Sketch functions, and more.
 - [SQL multi-value string functions](./sql-multivalue-string-functions.md) for operations you can perform on string dimensions containing multiple values.
-- [Query translation](./sql-translation.md) for information about how Druid translates SQL queries to native queries before running them.
+- [Query translation](./sql-translation.md) for information about how Robux translates SQL queries to native queries before running them.

 For information about APIs, see:
-- [Druid SQL API](../api-reference/sql-api.md) for information on the HTTP API.
+- [Robux SQL API](../api-reference/sql-api.md) for information on the HTTP API.
 - [SQL JDBC driver API](../api-reference/sql-jdbc.md) for information about the JDBC driver API.
 - [SQL query context](./sql-query-context.md) for information about the query context parameters that affect SQL planning.

 ## Syntax

-Druid SQL supports SELECT queries with the following structure:
+Robux SQL supports SELECT queries with the following structure:

 ```
 [ EXPLAIN PLAN FOR ]